Sandy Alcantara flirts with perfection and the Marlins shut down the Nationals

 “I felt relieved just being at first,” Bell said.
 “I knew that with [Yadiel Hernandez] coming up behind me, all it takes is one mistake and it’s a different ballgame.”

 Since July 30, when the Nationals traded away eight veterans, only the Baltimore Orioles have fewer wins.
-But in that stretch, Washington’s offense has been solid — even consistent — with the 11th-best on-base-plus-slugging percentage across the league.
-Alcantara wasn’t just picking on a young lineup that’s rolled over and over.
+But in that stretch, Washington’s offense has been solid — even consistent — with the 11th-best on-base-plus-slugging percentage across the majors.
+Alcantara wasn’t just picking on a young lineup that has rolled over and over.

-The closest the Nationals have come to being no-hit was against Michael Wacha and the St. Louis Cardinals in September 2013, when Zimmerman legged out a chopper with two outs in the ninth.
-And thanks to Bell, who didn’t wait so long Tuesday, that remains the case.
+The closest the Nationals have come to being no-hit was by Michael Wacha of the St. Louis Cardinals in September 2013, when Zimmerman legged out a chopper with two outs in the ninth.
+And thanks to Bell, who didn’t wait so long Monday, that remains the case.